Why Host a Green Event?

 Promote the event’s commitment to sustainability in advertisements or registration forms in advance of the event.

 When welcoming attendees, point out the location of recycling bins and explain what materials are recyclable.
 Provide clear signage for recycling or consider having volunteers assist guests with recycling.
+Our office can provide assistance with this.

 During the event, highlight the sustainable efforts, services, and features in place to support sustainability.
 Outline your expectations for how attendees should act sustainability and thank them for their help.